nics-dp/petsard/doc_site/content/docs/petsard-yaml/loader-yaml/_index.md

 - CSV files without headers must provide `header_names` parameter
 - `column_types` and `na_values` parameters are deprecated, use `schema` instead
 - Excel and OpenDocument formats require the `openpyxl` package
+- For detailed Schema configuration, refer to the Schema YAML documentation